UofA-NEMO/Canadian-NEMO-Ocean-Modelling-Forum-Community-of-Practice/docs/Institutions/UofA/Projects/index.rst

 Projects
 ========

-This is a list of projects that the UofA modelling team has worked on
+This is an incomplete list of projects that the UofA modelling team has worked on.

 Cascading of dense water near Davis Strait